Kyparissis/Ithaki_server_serial_communication/README.md

 ---
 ---
 ## TO DO:
-- ADD INSTRUCTION ON HOW TO USE THE SOURCE CODE OF THIS PROJECT - ADD A Makefile
+- ADD INSTRUCTION ON HOW TO USE THE SOURCE CODE OF THIS PROJECT
 - MAKE A BETTER README
 - ...